kubos/kubos/docs/tutorials/first-mission-app.rst

 When our mission application is running in-flight, we likely won't have constant access to ``stdout``.

-As a result, it would be better if we were routing all our messages to a log file.
+As a result, it would be better if we were routing our messages to a log file.
 That way we can check the status of our application at our discretion.

 Because our on-boot logic will perform different tasks than our on-command logic, we'll have two